sailfishos-chum/main/GettingStarted.md

 * You can configure OBS to not build certain packages against certain repositories, or disable certain projects from being published.
 It is very flexible.
 This is available from the "Repositories" tab.
-* OBS will resolve dependencies during building a package, if dependency packages are available in either the current project or the build target.
+* OBS will resolve dependencies when building a package, if dependency packages are available in either the current project or the build target.
   If you want to build a package in your home project against other packages, which are only available in SailfishOS:Chum (or another repository), then these can be added to the repository configuration